 I had the very same misgivings when my family urged me to start again in Moo Sul Kwan Taekwondo at the CTI.
 I knew I needed to exercise to maintain my physical abilities to perform my job or the hobbies and recreational activities of which I am fond.
 For me it is the physical activity, stretching, and mental focus that now appeal to me.
 It is the feeling of accomplishment that comes with each stripe and with each belt.
 It is the difference in performance that I can perceive and demonstrate outside of class by performing demanding physical tasks.
 It is knowing that I am attempting to maintain that sharp mental focus necessary to keep up with the demands of modern society.
 It means I can keep working if I need to or want to, and I can play with the grandchildren and help them experience life in the mountains.
 It is the feeling of family, teamwork, and friends at CTI that helps keep me motivated.

 We cannot remain young no matter how hard we try.
-We can however make those years we have left more enjoyable and I believe we can make them last a bit longer by promoting a healthier lifestyle.
+We can however make those years we have left more enjoyable and I believe we can make them last a bit longer by promoting a healthier lifestyle, especailly by martial arts for seniors.
 In my case I know that muscles will hurt and joints will ache regardless so I might as well be strong.
 There are many that will be put off by the realization that there will be some discomfort and will not subscribe to the “no pain, no gain” philosophy.
 There are no promises that it will be easy but we are going to become”experienced by time”.
 Let’s make the most of it!